The Salesforce Checkbox

 When you are configuring the connector, you can choose to carry alternative values into Salesforce, such as abbreviations or Record IDs.
 As mentioned above, we call this the Send-As Value.

-When sending a form's multi-select picklist values to SFDC, they should be separated by semi-colons.
-Finally, you can learn more about picklists in our video on Building a Form for Salesforce.
+When sending a form's multi-select picklist values to Salesforce, they should be separated by semi-colons.

 Editing Field Mappings